hronellenfitsch/nesting/README.md

 All of the additional required packages are part of the python package index and can be installed from http://www.pypi.python.org.

-# using the decomposer and basic analyzer
+# using the decomposer and nesting tree analyzer

 The package is split into two python scripts that handle hierarchical decompositon and analysis of the nesting tree.